 Response: The State has various ways to ensure that access levels in the Medicaid program are retained and is currently not aware of any access issues, particularly since there is excess bed capacity for both hospitals and nursing homes.
-Additionally, hospital and nursing home providers must notify and receive approval from the Department's Office of Health Systems Management (OHSM) or Office of Long Term Care (OLTC), as appropriate, in order to discontinue services.
-These Offices monitor and consider such requests in the context of access as they approve/deny changes in services.
+Additionally, hospital and nursing home providers must notify and receive approval from the Department's Office of Health Systems Management (OHSM) in order to discontinue services.
+This Office monitors and considers such requests in the context of access as they approve/deny changes in services.
 Finally, providers cannot discriminate based on source of payment.